Irvin files lawsuit seeking $100M after misconduct claim

 Irvin, 56, was pulled off the remainder of NFL Network’s Super Bowl week coverage following a complaint about his behavior in a hotel on Sunday.
 He has worked at the network since 2009.

 The lawsuit against a “Jane Doe” and Marriott International, Inc., was filed Thursday in Collin County, Texas.
-Marriott International did not immediately respond to an emailed request for comment.
+Marriott International declined to comment.

 In interviews this week with with Dallas’ 105.3 The Fan and the Dallas Morning News, Irvin said he had a conversation with a woman at the Renaissance Phoenix Downtown Hotel that lasted between 45 seconds and one minute.
 Irvin said he didn’t know her and “there was no sexual wrongdoing.”